okaycasual/bestiary/_creatures/quelaunt.md

 ***Interdimensional Movement.*** A quelaunt can innately cast <i>misty step</i> as a bonus action once per round.

-***Alien Mind.*** The quelaunt’s thoughts are unreadable, and any creature attempting to mentally interact with it must make a DC 15 Intelligence saving throw or take 10 (2d6 + 3) psychic damage.
+***Alien Mind.*** The quelaunt’s thoughts are unreadable, and any creature attempting to mentally interact with it must make a DC 17 Intelligence saving throw or take 10 (2d6 + 3) psychic damage.

+***Aura of Fear.*** The quelaunt mentally assaults the mind of all hostile creatures it can see, filling their heads with insane mutterings and preying upon their fears and negative emotions.
+If a creature starts its turn within 20 ft. of the quelaunt, it must make a DC 17 Wisdom saving throw or be frightened for 1 minute.
+The target may repeat the saving throw at the end of each of its turns, ending the effect on a success.
+Creatures who succeed on the saving throw are immune to this effect for 24 hours.

 ***Legendary Resistance (2/day).*** If the quelaunt fails a saving throw, it can choose to succeed instead.